EventStore/replicator-docs/content/docs/Features/Transforms/js.md

 You can configure Replicator to use a JavaScript transformation function using the following parameters:

 - `replicator.transform.type` - must be set to `js`
-- `replicator.transform.config` - name of the file, which contains the transformation function
+- `replicator.transform.file` - name of the file, which contains the transformation function

 For example: